Updated January 2026

 Timtar Voyages Tam, but work anywhere; speak English if you push them

-Agency escort (‘guide’) with their own car, normally about €150/day.
+Agency escort (‘guide’) with their own car, up to €120-150/day.
 Agency escort sitting in your car: €90/day.
-You are also charged €50-100/day for the days it takes them to travel or drive up to the northern border or port to meet you.
+You are also charged €50-100/day for the days it takes them to travel or drive up to meet you at the northern border or ports.

-Border formalities; ferry or overland
+Border formalities, ferry or overland

 Detailed report from Dec 2022 on ferry from Spain to Ghazaouet with immigration procedures.